Photo by Lulu Gargiulo

 James Jordan chalk drawing of Yali dancing the debut concert, August 2020

 Yali Rivlin grew up in Israel and the USA.
 He began to dance at the age of 19 in Ann Arbor, Michigan after experiencing a performance by the Batsheva Dance Company.
 He moved back to Israel to participate intensively in Gaga classes in Tel-Aviv taught by members of the Batsheva Dance Company.
 (Gaga is the movement language developed by BDC director Ohad Naharin).
 Yali was accepted to the intensive five-month MASA program, directed by the KCDC (Kibbutz Contemporary Dance Company).
 The following year he was accepted to the Ha’Sadna, the dance school in Kibbutz Ga’aton, Israel, founded by the great dance pioneer Yehudit Arnon.
 In 2011, Yali entered SEAD (Salzburg Experimental Academy of Dance) in Austria, graduating in 2015.
-He continued to work professionally in Europe, receiving grant support from both the Austrian and Israeli Governments for his personal dance work, the work of his collective, and for the danceWEB scholarship program, which is part of ImPulseTanz festival in Vienna, Austria.
+He continued to work professionally in Europe through 2019, receiving grant support from both the Austrian and Israeli Governments for his personal dance work, the work of his collective, and for the danceWEB scholarship program, which is part of ImPulseTanz festival in Vienna, Austria.
 While in Salzburg, Yali, in collaboration with seven other members, founded the Yugsamas Movement Collective.

 Yali’s style of movement can be described as structured improvisation.
 The task at hand is to be highly attentive to the present moment, acutely aware of the situations that are being created, and to be able to instantly channel the unfolding narrative.
 Improvisation is a place of alchemy where one can create a dynamic of emotions that are tangible and accessible.
 Yali has been a saxophonist for most of his life.
 Jazz saxophonist John Coltrane has been a profound influence on Yali’s perspective of expression in an improvisation.
-He also has a long history in competitive athletics such as Taekwondo, swimming, cross-country running and more, which has given him a deep-seated relationship to his physicality and understanding of the moving body.
+Yali also has a long history in competitive athletics such as Taekwondo, swimming, cross-country running and more, which has given him a deep-seated relationship to his physicality and understanding of the moving body.
 Yali has been practicing Iyengar Yoga for over 10 years and is currently teaching the Iyengar method.

-Projects and collaborations include (Amongst others): With the Wind with double bass improvisor Paul Erhard (Michigan 2020); War and Love with Matan Levkowich (Austria 2018); Gala by Jérôme Bel (Austria 2016), Boom Bodies Doris Uhlich (Austria 2016); Let the Bodies Speak Yugsamas Movement Collective in collaboration with Julia Schwartzbach (Austria 2015); Students of Harmony Matija Ferlin (Austria 2014); Hit the Boom Doris Uhlich (Austria 2015); “It Could Be Such Fun Ma…” Mzamo Nondlwana (Austria 2014).
+Projects and collaborations include (amongst others): With the Wind with double bass improvisor Paul Erhard (Michigan 2020); War and Love with Matan Levkowich (Austria 2018); Gala by Jérôme Bel (Austria 2016), Boom Bodies Doris Uhlich (Austria 2016); Let the Bodies Speak Yugsamas Movement Collective in collaboration with Julia Schwartzbach (Austria 2015); Students of Harmony Matija Ferlin (Austria 2014); Hit the Boom Doris Uhlich (Austria 2015); “It Could Be Such Fun Ma…” Mzamo Nondlwana (Austria 2014).